What Lies Behind The Brushstrokes?

 The results speak for themselves.

-How Is A Traditional Still Life Painting Made?
+What Lies Behind The Brushstrokes?
+How A Traditional Still Life Painting Is Made

 Centuries of tradition… Intensive preparation… Painstaking process…

 The path to creating a traditional still life painting is neither quick nor easy.
 In fact, each painting is often the product of months of concentration and effort.